Skip to content

 VWAP: The volume-weighted average price (VWAP) is a measurement that shows the average price of an asset, adjusted for its volume over a given period of time.
 VWAP gives traders a smoothed-out indication of an asset’s price (adjusted for volume) over a given period of time.
 Institutional traders use VWAP to ensure that their trades do not move the price of the asset they are trying to buy or sell too extremely.
 Amberdata provides VWAP data aggregated minutely, hourly, or daily for all exchanges we cover, with historical data back to 2012 for some exchanges.
 Our VWAP endpoints are available via REST API for historical (time series) data as well as WebSockets for real-time data.

-TWAP: TWAP (Time Weighted Average Price) is the average price that an asset is traded at during a specified time window, rather than it's end-of-day price.
+TWAP: TWAP (Time Weighted Average Price) is the average price that an asset is traded at during a specified time window, rather than its end-of-day price.
 It is an aggregated form of price data.
 Global TWAP uses time-weighted average price across all exchanges available for the asset.
 Amberdata provides TWAP data aggregated minutely, hourly, or daily for all centralized exchanges we cover, with historical data back to 2013 for some of the exchanges.

 Prices: This section provides unweighted prices for every pair and asset across every exchange we support in the spot markets.
 You can view the data from the latest or historical endpoints.
 Depending on the exchange, we have data as far back as 2011.
 Our Prices endpoints are available via REST API for latest and historical (time series) data as well as WebSockets for real-time data.

-GDAX (Coinbase) Trading Data
+Coinbase Trading Data

-We offer GDAX (Coinbase) historical trading data via REST API, real-time streaming data via WebSockets, and bulk historical data downloads via AWS S3.
 We normalize and standardize our datasets to prioritize quality, reliability, and ease of use.

 Tickers API Endpoints